nhathivuong/wearntech/README.md

 - Organization!
 No file should be several hundred lines long!
 Split your code up into different files.
 - No bugs!
 (In a perfect world this would be possible.
 For now, try to minimize them).

-## Project Requirements
+## Other Requirements

-You thought we were done?
-Oh there's more!

 - Attendance to the daily stand-ups conducted by your PM.
 - A [Trello](https://trello.com) board to divide up the tasks (other similar sites are fine too).
 - A group chat or new private discord server for your team and your PM.
+- Communicate with your team what you are working on, or if you are getting blocked on something.

 ## Stretch Goals

-Yeup!

 > For this project, stretch goals are highly recommended (though not necessary)!

-The MVP for this project is small; in fact it's tiny.
+The MVP for this project is very manageable for your group.
 We strongly encourage you to flex your skills and build something cool and functional!

+Stretch ideas:
+- Recommended/featured items on home page.
+- Search bar for filtering items.
+- Additional filtering based on price, brand, etc.
+- View past purchases.
-Make use of any and all libraries (except styling libraries) you can get your hands on if you think it will make the user's experience on your website better!
+- Make use of modules/libraries (except styling libraries).
+If you think it will make the user's experience on your website better, try it out!
+- Pagination to reduce number of items shown at once.
+- Sign up / log in system with user specific carts.
+- Footer about your dev team.

 ---